funmaker/Hybooru/README.md

 ## Configuration

 Hybooru's config is stored in `configs.json` file in the project's root directory.
+Restart Hybooru to apply changes.

 Name            | Type   | Default | Comment
 --------------- | ------ | --- | ---